 The Colosseum was actually the most advanced theater ever.
 It used techniques that are still being used today and even the ultramodern sports stadiums now haven’t improved the basis of their structure (and by that I, of course, mean the shape, the seating system etc).

 When you go into the underground of the Colosseum, you can see where there used to be lift systems to lift gladiators and wild animals into the arena, to take dead gladiators down or even to change the decor of the stage.
 It’s truly incredible.

-While writing this post, I realized how much I’ve retained from what I learned during the tour.
+While writing this post, I realized how much I’ve retained from what I learned during the Colosseum tour with underground & arena floor access.
 Part of it has to do with the fact that the Romans have simply built amazing things and that the Colosseum is still an architectural wonder, but a large part of it is definitely thanks to the guides I had.

 I use the plural now, as our group joined another Walks of Italy group at the Colosseum and their guide was great as well.
 So I didn’t just get lucky with Cecilia.
 Walks of Italy seems to have high standards for the people they have running their tours and I can only applaud that.
 A guide can really make or break a tour.